Yassinebayoudh20/LetsBeFriends/YB.LetsBeFriends/README.md

 ## Project Overview

 **Let's Be Friends** is a modern, real-time chat application developed using .NET 8 and Angular 16.
-It's designed to help people connect and foster friendships through instant messaging and group chat features.
+It's designed to help people connect and foster friendships through instant messaging.

 ## Features